Jacob Webb

-Jacob Lawrence Webb (born August 15, 1993) is an American professional baseball pitcher in the Los Angeles Angels organization.
-He made his Major League Baseball (MLB) debut for the Braves in 2019.
-He played college baseball at Tabor College.
-He was selected by the Braves in the 18th round of the 2014 MLB draft.
+Jacob Lawrence Webb (born August 15, 1993) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
+He has previously played in MLB for the Atlanta Braves, Los Angeles Angels, and Baltimore Orioles.
+He played college baseball at Tabor College and was selected by the Braves in the 18th round of the 2014 MLB draft.

 Career

 Webb attended Riverside Polytechnic High School in Riverside, California, and played college baseball at Tabor College in Kansas.
 He was selected by the Atlanta Braves in the 18th round of the 2014 MLB draft.

 Atlanta Braves

 Webb made his professional debut in 2014 with the Rookie-level Gulf Coast Braves, going 2–1 with a 2.14 earned run average (ERA) in 33 2/3 innings pitched.
 He missed the 2015 season after undergoing Tommy John surgery.
-In 2016, he played for the Rookie Advanced Danville Braves and the Class A Rome Braves, registering a 4.85 ERA in 12 1/3 innings with no decisions.
+In 2016, he played for the Rookie Advanced Danville Braves and the Single–A Rome Braves, registering a 4.85 ERA in 12 1/3 innings with no decisions.

-Webb split the 2017 season between the Class A-Advanced Florida Fire Frogs and the Double-A Mississippi Braves, accumulating a 5–2 record with a 2.07 ERA in 65 innings.
+Webb split the 2017 season between the High–A Florida Fire Frogs and the Double-A Mississippi Braves, accumulating a 5–2 record with a 2.07 ERA in 65 innings.
 He split his 2018 season between Mississippi and the Triple-A Gwinnett Stripers, going 3–4 with a 3.15 ERA in 53 innings.
 The Braves added Webb to their 40-man roster after the 2018 season.
 During the 2018 offseason, he played for the Estrellas de Oriente of the Dominican Winter League.

-Webb opened the 2019 season with the Gwinnett Stripers.
+Webb opened the 2019 season with the Triple–A Gwinnett Stripers.
 On April 14, he was added to the major-league roster for the first time.
 He made his major league debut on April 16, recording one-third of an inning pitched via a strikeout of Ketel Marte.
 Webb earned his first win and save in a series against the Colorado Rockies.
 Webb's season ended in August after suffering an elbow impingement.
 He posted a 4–0 record with a 1.39 ERA over 32 1/3 innings in 2019 for the Braves.

 In 2020 he had a 0.00 ERA with no decisions in eight relief appearances over 10 innings.
 On May 17, 2021, Webb accidentally struck New York Mets outfielder Kevin Pillar in the face with a 94 mph fastball during the seventh inning, which resulted in Pillar suffering several nasal fractures.
 For 2021, Webb was 5–4 with a 4.19 ERA in 34 relief appearances over 34 1/3 innings.
 The Braves finished with an 88–73 record, clinching the National League East division, and went on to win the 2021 World Series, giving the Braves their first title since 1995.

 Webb began the 2022 season in spring training, and was sent to Triple A Gwinnett in March.
 On April 12, 2022, he was designated for assignment by the Braves.
 Seven days later, he was claimed by the Arizona Diamondbacks.